Founder Of Shane Smith Law

 The first step is to analyze the client’s real estate holdings and how they are owned, then evaluate the amount of revenue and profit that goes through their practice or business, which tells Smith and his team the scope of the practice.
 The bigger the project, the more work they have to do to lower the client’s tax burden; they then look at various corporate structures to see what would be most beneficial, and create an operating agreement for those.
 At that point, they work on estate planning for the client’s family – part of which includes analyzing their insurance needs so that their family is protected in case something happens.
 Next comes the implementation of the operating agreement and the business structure, a day to day operating plan which ideally will be geared to have a minimizing impact on the doctor or business owner.

-While the wealth protection planning aspects of The Law Offices of Shane Smith has only existed less than a year, Smith is excited by its rapid growth and future potential.
+While the wealth protection planning aspects of Shane Smith Law has only existed less than a year, Smith is excited by its rapid growth and future potential.
 “It’s a funny area of the law, because instead of helping people who have been in serious work or auto accidents, we’re helping those small practice and business owners who are driving our economy,” he says.

 “I enjoy working in this world because almost all of my friends are small business owners and I’m constantly realizing there is a driving need for these kinds of services.
 I rarely talk to anyone who isn’t curious or interested in hearing more about what we do.
 Just as my wife and I have put long hours into growing my practice, and know the hard work and dedication entailed in it, we know there are many business owners grinding away, hoping to have success.
 But if they make even a few small errors in structuring their business, those could leave them vulnerable for a huge liability – or they might be paying too much in taxes and leaving too much on the table.
 They work hard, and it’s a good thing to help them out.
 We love when clients come to us and tell us we have saved them a huge amount of money.
 All we ask as this part of the firm develops is for permission to do just that.
 We care and we want to help.”